How to get a dog to stop jumping. Try 10 tips for good behavior

 Get everyone on board with training

-One crucial step is making sure everyone who interacts with your pup is on board with the same rules — no matter how hard you try to teach your dog not to jump, be prepared for friends, family members, and strangers to encourage your dog to jump on people, reinforcing this behavior.
+One crucial step is ensuring that everyone who interacts with your pup is on board with the same rules.
+No matter how hard you try to teach your dog not to jump, be prepared for friends, family members, and strangers to encourage your dog to jump on people, thereby reinforcing this behavior.

-Here’s how to get everyone on board with training your training plan.
+Here’s how to get everyone on board with your training plan.

 Set clear boundaries and expectations

 Explain to people what behaviors are expected of your pup at home or in public.
-The first step is ensuring everyone knows what you expect from them when interacting with your pet.
+The first step is to ensure that everyone knows what you expect from them when interacting with your pet.

 For example, if jumping is off-limits, ensure people know they should never encourage or reward that behavior.